2023 James Logan Martin Luther King Jr Invitational

 I am very new to the world of debate.
 I would like to see clear argumentation with great delivery.
 Please don’t speak too fast while debating, as it becomes hard for us parent judges to understand.
 Extra points for strong rhetoric and good summaries of key arguments at the end.
 Be persuasive, but be respectful to your opponent.
 Please speak clearly.
 Best of luck to everyone!

-I am a parent judge with limited experience mostly in LD.
+I am a parent judge with limited experience in LD and policy.
 I would like all participants to speak clearly and at a pace that is easy to follow.

 I am an engineer with two decades of experience in computer networking and security.
 Please assume I have no background knowledge of the topics being debated